fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - to install nginx, you can now use this command in SSH console to install nginx: `sudo apt-get install nginx`
 - remember, we need to /add the incoming traffic on Port 80 for nignx to be accessed from the internet
 - Finally spin up the Linux Vm and search the VM's Public IP in the browser to see the nginx startup page.

+## Azure Marketplace

+Azure [Marketplace](https://azure.microsoft.com/en-in/marketplace/) is a place where you can find all sorts of products compatible with Azure.
+You can spin up custome VM from images available in the marketpalce, for example you can have a VM for Wordpress or you may also have a Windows 10 client machine.

+Note: **Some of the custome images may have additional costs associated with them.** That means, you may be charged for the software solution plus the VM service.